 This is a yearlong Digital Photo class which covers how to use a professional camera, and identify elements and principles in your work.
 This leads to working with studio strobes, reflectors, and doing fashion shoots, which include modeling, styling, hair, and makeup.
 These images are then post processed in Photoshop for use in Graphic Design related projects.
-In the past twelve years, 100% of our students who have turned in a portfolio to the College Board, have received college credit, totaling over nearly 400 students.
+In the past twelve years, 100% of our students who have turned in a portfolio to the College Board, have received college credit, totaling over 400 students.

 Graphics and Publication (5 Units)

 In this semester course we learn professional design programs, such as Adobe Photoshop (Editing Images), Adobe Illustrator (Illustration), Adobe InDesign (Layout), Adobe Premiere (Video), and Adobe Animate (2D Animation).
 We then cover typography, and do graphic design projects such as designing advisement's, posters, and more.

 Students learn to use an SLR camera at an advanced level.
 Covering ISO, Aperture, Shutter Speed, and Manual Modes.
 We learn composition, shoot elements and principles, editing techniques in Photoshop, and use reflectors for fashions shoots.